 As we stood on the summit we noted how cold it had suddenly become.
 The storm was definitely coming now.
 Looking up at the sky we saw nothing but angry clouds in every direction.
-We easily had 15 miles of down hill dirt road to ride and since we would have to ride slowly because of the road conditions the descent was likely going to take us a couple hours followed and maybe another hour of riding once we reached pavement.
+We easily had 15 miles of down hill dirt road to ride and since we would have to ride slowly because of the road conditions the descent was likely going to take us a couple hours followed and another hour of riding once we reached pavement.

 Just as Joy’s nemesis is heat, mine is cold.
 I hate being cold.
-I hate in when my hands and feet are cold.
+I hate when my hands and feet are cold.
 I always wear wool socks with my riding shoes while Joy rarely wears socks.
 Today was no exception.
 Deciding to get ahead of the game, I put my rain coat on over my cycling jacket.
 I was now wearing three layers.
 I also pulled my rain pants on over my cycling shorts and switched from my half-finger cycling gloves to my full-fingered gloves.
 I did not put my rain booties on over my shoes.
 I would come to regret that.
 Joy, in a rare moment of testosterone-driven thinking, decided she wasn’t going to put on her rain gear just yet.
 She would come to regret this, too.

 In Ken Burns’ documentary about the Donner Party, at one point the narrator says, “That night it began to snow.”
 For us, the narration would be, “And then it almost snowed”.
 It was almost cold enough to snow.
 For moments at a time it would hail – we could tell because it would hurt when it hit us in the face.
 We couldn’t wear our sunglasses so our faces were completely at the mercy of the weather.

 If it had snowed we would have been better off.
 As it was, the road quickly became treacherous.
 Dirt became mud.
 Rocks and gravel became slippery.
 Firm dirt became soft.
 And while the grade was gradual, it meant we were constantly picking up speed we didn’t want.
 Picking the right path became much harder.
 And that cliff along the road edge became more challenging to avoid.